 I did this by posting original content explaining Bambino’s features, providing useful information about the childcare industry, and featuring guest articles from trusted childcare personalities.

 Paid Social Media

-The paid category required me to break down my strategy into Active Shoppers (those actively looking for a service like ours), and Passive Shoppers (those not looking for our product, but who may convert if prompted).
-I targeted Active Shoppers through a blend of SEO tactics, Google Ad Words, and Apple App Store campaigns, and targeted Passive shoppers through paid Facebook & Instagram ads.
+I designed a two-part paid social strategy where I targeted Active Shoppers (those actively looking for a service like ours), and Passive Shoppers (those not looking for our product, but who may convert if prompted).
+I targeted Active Shoppers through a blend of SEO tactics, Google Ad Words, and Apple App Store campaigns, and Passive shoppers through paid Facebook & Instagram ads.